Technical Overview

 • No reliance on proprietary vendor APIs

-The system operates alongside existing platforms without altering robot behavior.
+The system operates alongside existing platforms, without altering robot behavior, control logic, or safety systems.

 Deterministic evidence evaluation